Frequently Asked Questions

 [/toggle_block][toggle_block title=”How does a tasting work?”]

-At the tasting bar you’ll be able to taste 3 different wines.
+At the tasting bar you’ll be able to taste many different wines.
+We offer 2 complimentary tastings with the option of adding 4 more for $5.
 It’s suggested that you try dry wines before sweet wines and whites before reds.
 Not sure where to start?
 We have a wonderful staff that will guide you through a tasting so you find wines that you enjoy.
-Tastings are always complimentary.

 [/toggle_block][toggle_block title=”How long does it take to do a tasting?”]